Solutions by Technology

-The reason for archiving something is to be later able to prove things.
+The reason for archiving something is to prove something happened.
 For example, a particular online transaction took place with a customer, a particular instruction was approved by company executives, a particular company policy document was signed by an employee, and many other such examples.

-In order for a digital archive to be able to be effective and stand the test of time it needs to be able to:
+In order for a digital archive to be effective and stand the test of time it needs to:

 In addition to the above the archive provider may need to digitally sign the input documents as part of an e-Notarisation service.
 This may include signing the content or witnessing an existing digital signature.
 In case of any existing digital signatures on the input documents the service must verify these fully and also store the verification evidence data together with the archived object for later proof.

 Using signatures and timestamps, documents can be shown to have existed, been processed, been accepted, been notarised by a particular individual, system or organisation at a proven date and time.